-Treatment of cancer can include surgery, chemotherapyradiation therapy or newer therapies such as using monoclonal antibodies.
+Treatment of cancer can include surgery, chemotherapy, radiation therapy or newer therapies such as using monoclonal antibodies.

 Surgery involves removal of a tumour or the tissue in which it is found, for example, a lumpectomy where just the tumour is removed from a breast, or a mastectomy where the whole breast is removed.
 How successful the surgery is depends on whether or not the cancer has spread to other parts of the body.
 If it moves to a different part of the body, especially the lymph nodes, even a single cancer cell could grow into a new tumour and cause a recurrence of the cancer.
 A pathologist will examine the tissue that has been removed to determine the amount of normal tissue and the likelihood that there are other cancer cells still in the patient’s body.

-Chemotherapy works by targeting cells that are dividing rapidly, by interfering with cell division or DNA synthesis.
-Chemotherapy can also affect normal tissue that is fast growing such as the hair follicles on your head or the lining of your intestines, leading to such side effects as hair loss or nausea.
+Unfortunately the body has many different kinds of rapidly dividing cells which means the chemotherapy will affect them too – these are known as side effects.
+As chemotherapy can also affect normal tissue that is fast growing such as the hair follicles on your head or the lining of your intestines, some of side effects are hair loss or nausea.